Pet screening application template

 What are HOA Service Animal Policies?

-The ADA states, only a dog trained individually to perform tasks or aid a disabled person is considered a service animal.
-No other animal, domestic or wild, even one that has been taught is regarded as a service animal.
-Service animals are expected to assist the disabled in all of their responsibilities.
+The ADA specifies that only a dog individually trained to perform tasks or aid a person with disabilities qualifies as a service or assistance animal.
+It considers no other animal, domestic or wild, even if trained, as a service animal.
+Service animals should assist individuals with disabilities in all their responsibilities.

-In accordance with the Fair Housing Act, you may also ask for adequate documents to show that the individual in question indeed requires a service animal due to a handicap.
-Not all disabilities are physically obvious.
-Your prospective homeowners could occasionally have mental illness and need a service dog to help them in social circumstances.
-Service animals can remind them to take their prescriptions on schedule.
+In accordance with the Fair Housing Act, you may also request adequate documentation to demonstrate that the individual in question genuinely requires a service animal due to a disability.
+Importantly, it’s essential to acknowledge that not all disabilities are visibly apparent.
+As a result, your prospective homeowners might occasionally suffer from mental illnesses and, therefore, require a service dog or emotional support animals to assist them in social situations.
+Additionally, service animals can play a pivotal role in reminding them to take their prescriptions on schedule.

 You can request a doctor’s note to confirm that they need a service animal in certain circumstances.
 What you may and cannot do in relation to service dogs is listed below: